MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_numeric_literals.md

 ## Integer literals

-Integer literals can be written in decimal or hexadecimal notation.
-Hexadecimal literals are prefixed with `0x` to distinguish them from decimal numbers.
+Integer literals can be written in decimal, hexadecimal, or binary notation.
+Hexadecimal literals are prefixed with `0x` and binary literals are prefixed with `0b` to distinguish them from decimal numbers.

 Integer literals can have a type suffix and a multiplier suffix.